Introduction

 TRUNCATE TABLE orders, order_items;

-Use DELETE with batching to incrementally remove rows while allowing concurrent access:
+Use batched DELETE to remove rows incrementally while allowing concurrent access:

 -- Delete rows in small batches to allow concurrent access